 In every discussion of this situation, one camp immediately suggests terminating the brilliant-toxic employee.
 They make a strong case.
 One person cannot destroy the environment for the rest of the people.
-Give the individual ample warning, due process, even coaching, and at the end of the day, if they don’t change their ways, fire them.
+Give the individual ample warning, due process, even coaching, and, at the end of the day, if they don’t change their ways, fire them.

-Your instinct is wrong.
 While it may be uncomfortable to open a difficult discussion on inappropriate or destructive behavior with your resident genius employee, you must provide clear, constructive behavioral feedback in a timely manner.
 Anything less will be perceived as tacit approval of these behaviors by all parties.

 Gauge the Level of Toxicity

 My focus in this post is on the types of behaviors that annoy others, reduce collaboration, and add stress to the culture, not those behaviors that demand immediate escalation and formal investigation.
 In my own experiences, the brilliant-toxic employee steps on toes, treats critics rudely, violates team and individual trust, bypasses the chain of command, alienates team members, and irks everyone in their way.
 However, if the issues involves harassment or threats of violence, skip this post and go to the designated authorities in your firm.

 Move quickly to create opportunities to observe the individual in action.
 Offer timely positive and critical feedback and, importantly, work with the individual to define specific, real-time behavior improvements.
 Provide positive feedback on improvements when they are earned.
 Use Marshall Goldsmith’s concept of feed-forward to help the individual perceive how to handle situations in a positive manner in the future.